 - Language – some placements require a good standard of spoken Spanish – this is essential for Community Volunteer placements.

-- On arrival – volunteers attend an orientation programme in Buenos Aires and undertake a teaching skills course if required.
+- On arrival – if available in-person, volunteers attend an orientation programme in Buenos Aires and undertake a teaching skills course if required.

 Free time and travel